 There are many testing options available to applicants.
 Please refer to the testing criteria for information.

 Intelligence test information is addressed in the Davidson Gifted article, Gifted Testing and Assessment.

 Local testing options are generally available.
 These may be located by contacting the appropriate academic talent search, your school counselor or registering directly with the respective testing agency.
 Intelligence tests are typically administered by licensed psychologists.
 You may wish to contact your state or local gifted and talented organization for information on appropriate testers in your area, or contact email@example.com and the Davidson Institute staff may be able to assist.

 In preparing for applying to the Academy, we suggest that applicants focus on reading, writing, thinking, and mathematics skills rather than standardized test preparation.
 The standardized test scores (SAT, ACT and PSAT 8/9) are part of our application, but applicants who focus exclusively on those tend to be frustrated with our curriculum-based assessment because it is not multiple choice and it does not assess the same skills as the standardized tests.
 Our assessment is designed to emulate much of what students do during a typical day at the Academy in order to help us determine whether or not this school will be a good fit for each applicant.
-We have posted a sample assessment online that families may use to help determine whether or not their children are ready to apply to the Academy; please see the Reno Campus Assessment page.
 In addition, some families whose children have applied to the Academy more than once before being accepted have found that some online course work through the Talent Searches or other strong online supplementary schooling options have helped prepare their children for the Academy.